The postpartum refers to a six week period post-birth - a doula supports this time of healing and regeneration.

 If possible, its a great step to meet and discuss postpartum doula support while still pregnant.

 Second time moms can often be better at planning this kind of support!
 They often tell me they didn't enjoy their postpartum first time.
-They were obviously thrilled with their baby but the broken sleep and 24/7 care of baby took a toll on hey were not prepared for the sharp learning curve of parenting a newborn.
-Perhaps the support they expected from family members did not materialise or they found the visitors were more interested in holding the baby than doing anything practical to help.
+While thrilled with their baby/ babies, the broken sleep and 24/7 care of baby took a toll.
+Often they were not prepared for the sharp learning curve of parenting a newborn.
+Sometimes the support they expected from family members did not materialise or they found the visitors were more interested in holding the baby than doing anything practical to help.

 Doula comes from a Greek word and refers to a trained professional who provides emotional, informational and physical support to the pregnant person and family.